MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-due-open-activities.md

 # Customize forms to display open activities

 The **Due open activities control** helps agents see the activities that are either due today or overdue.
 The application displays the due or overdue activities as a hyperlink.
-This component is available out-of-the-box on the enhanced full case form.
+This component is available out of the box on the enhanced full case form.

 ## Customize forms with Due open activities control